Nuclear quadrupole resonance: Applications

+Similarly, NQR possesses the ability to differentiate between crystalline polymorphs.
+Sulfonamide-containing drugs, for example, have shown to be susceptible to polymorphism.
+Differences in NQR frequencies, along with the quadrupole coupling constants and asymmetry parameters, allow differentiation between polymorphs as can be done with enantiomeric compounds.
+Distinguishing between polymorphs in such a manner makes NQR a powerful tool for authenticating drugs against counterfeits.

 There are several research groups around the world currently working on ways to use NQR to detect explosives.
 Units designed to detect landmines and explosives concealed in luggage have been tested.
 A detection system consists of a radio frequency (RF) power source, a coil to produce the magnetic excitation field and a detector circuit which monitors for a RF NQR response coming from the explosive component of the object.

 A fake device known as the ADE 651 claimed to exploit NQR to detect explosives but in fact could do no such thing.
 Nonetheless, the device was successfully sold for millions to dozens of countries, including the government of Iraq.

 Another practical use for NQR is measuring the water/gas/oil coming out of an oil well in realtime.

 This particular technique allows local or remote monitoring of the extraction process, calculation of the well's remaining capacity and the water/detergents ratio the input pump must send to efficiently extract oil.

 Due to the strong temperature dependence of the NQR frequency, it can be used as a precise temperature sensor with resolution on the order of 10−4 °C.

+The main limitation for this technique arises from isotopic abundance.
+NQR requires the presence of a non-zero quadrupole moment, which is only observed in nuclei with a nuclear spin greater than or equal to one (I ≥ 1) and whose local charge distribution deviates from spherical symmetry.
+NQR requires fairly large sample sizes due to the signals being of very low intensity.
+This poses experimental obstacles due to a large majority of NQR-active nuclei having low isotopic abundances.
+Nevertheless, NQR spectroscopy has still proven useful in various contexts – as discussed above.